A Traffic Ticket is a Civil Infraction

 Are there any additional fees that I need to be aware of?

-What do I do with the ticket?
-Do I need to mail it into the court?
+Do I need to mail the ticket to the court?

-Rick goes to court in several counties and cities in Washington State.
-Just give us a call and we can verify if it is a court that Rick attends..
+Merrill Law handles speeding tickets in several counties and cities in Washington State.
+Call us to verify if your ticket is assigned to a court that we attend.

 How long does the process take?

-If I pay Rick am I guaranteed to get the ticket off of my record?
+If I hire Merrill Law am I guaranteed to get the ticket off of my record?

-There are no guarantees that the ticket will be dismissed, however Rick will do his best to keep the infraction off of your record.
+There are no guarantees that the ticket will be dismissed, however we will do our best to keep the infraction off of your record.

-I want to know my chances that I will get a good outcome of my ticket
+What are the chances that I will get a good outcome for my ticket?

 Each ticket is unique and will be addressed on its own individual issues.
 With that in mind, we can not predict what your outcome will be and we do not want to mislead you in anyway.
 Rest assured we will be handling your ticket with the utmost priority.